Droid00000/Frost/README.md

 Frost is a [Discord](https://discord.com/) bot that helps you express your feelings towards someone else.

 # Dependencies
-You'll need the following gems for the bot to run:
+You'll need to have the following gems installed for the bot to run along with an up-to-date version of Ruby.

 - [dotenv](https://github.com/bkeepers/dotenv)
 - [discordrb](https://github.com/shardlab/discordrb)